veselaDV/mint-classics-database/README.md

 - Considering its revenue (**20% of total revenue**), quantity of stored products (**14% of all stock**) and the total number of sales of the carried product lines: **Trains (6% of all sales)**, **Ships (1% of all sales)** and **Trucks & Buses (10% of all sales)**, the most favorable choice for eliminating is the **South warehouse**.
 Its inventory can be redistributed between the two warehouses with lower taken capacity - **East (67%)** and **West (50%)**.
 - In the future, it is recommended that product lines be distributed equally between operating warehouses, with orders arriving at the closest to the shipping address warehouse.
 This way the company can ensure more efficient delivery times.
 - In order to reduce storage costs and increase working capital more effective Inventory management is needed.
 Considering promotions/discounts for the overstock inventory, and discontinuing products that **never made sales** (1985 Toyota Supra with **product code S18_3233**).
 - Optimize Inventory Levels.
-The low/insufficient stock to sales ratio of products (top 5 products with insufficient stock: product codes S24_2000, S12_1099, S32_4289, S32_1374, S72_3212) is increasing the chances of canceled orders and shipment delays due to low/insufficient stock.
+The low/insufficient stock to sales ratio of products (**top 5** products with **insufficient stock**: product codes S24_2000, S12_1099, S32_4289, S32_1374, S72_3212) is increasing the chances of canceled orders and shipment delays due to low/insufficient stock.
 This optimization reduces the risk of stockouts and ensures that products are available when customers need them.
-- Sales trends show seasonality over the months of October and November.
+- Sales trends show **seasonality** over the months of **October** and **November**.
 The company should consider taking relevant marketing and advertising actions to boost sales during the dead period (December to October).
 - Centralizing the warehouse data may provide the company with a blueprint to work around to ensure all departments are aligned.
 This results in improved data integrity, and valuable tracking and reporting.

   ### **Caveats And Assumptions**

 During the analysis, certain limitations were encountered:
 - The dataset contains data from 2003, 2004 through may 2005.
 There are missing values for 2004.
 This prevents the analysis from being thorough.
 The lack of yearly trends lower the integrity of the driven insights for the measured KPIs.